Flederossi/Congraph/README.md

 A simple script to render a given array as a graph in the terminal.

 ## Example
-You can find a example script with a random terrain generator in the folder examples.
+You can find an example script with a random terrain generator in the folder examples.

 #### Original: